Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

-Our results are summarized in Figures~\ref{fig:geometricplots} and \ref{fig:seirplots} and Table \ref{tbl:comparison}.
-These particular results assume a population of 50,000 (typical population in a large university) and the number of index patients is 3\% of the population (i.e., 3\% of the population is initially infected as is currently estimated in Harris County, TX \cite{covid-19-projection}).
-The simulation model is the random geometric model with the contact distribution as described in Section~\ref{sec:model}.
-We adopt the COVID-19 disease parameters as described in Section ~\ref{sec:model}.
-Our results are {\em qualitatively similar} across the various models including the random mixing model and other variants of the contact graph model.
-We have simulated higher populations (up to 100,000 in the contact graph model, and up to million in the random mixing model) and have varied the number of index patients.
+Our results are summarized in Figures~\ref{fig:geometricplots}, ~\ref{fig:seirplots}, \ref{fig:realworldplots}, and Table~\ref{tbl:comparison}.
+(The figures ~\ref{fig:seirplots}, \ref{fig:realworldplots} are placed in the appendix.)
+These particular results assume a population of 50,000 (the typical population in a large university) and the number of index patients is 3\% of the population (i.e., 3\% of the population is initially infected as estimated, say, in Harris County, TX in August 2020 \cite{covid-19-projection}).
+The simulation model is the random geometric model (Figure~\ref{fig:geometricplots}) with the contact distribution as described in Section~\ref{sec:model}, for the random mixing model (Figure~\ref{fig:seirplots}), and for the Real-World Data model (Figure~\ref{fig:realworldplots}).
+We adopt the COVID-19 disease parameters as described in Section~\ref{sec:model}. \emph{Our results are qualitatively similar across the various models including other variants of the contact graph model, the random mixing model, and the real-world data model.} We have simulated higher populations (up to 100,000 in the contact graph model, and up to million in the random mixing model) and have varied the number of index patients.
 More importantly, we have analyzed a wide variety of $T_p$ values --- here we consider two canonical $T_p$ values --- $0.1$ and $0.01$ --- these capture high and low reproductive rates respectively (cf. Section~\ref{sec:model}).